-- To ensure that all pupils have equal access to a broad, balanced curriculum which is differentiated to meet individual needs and abilities. - To ensure that pupils with SEND engage in the activities of the school alongside pupils who do not have SEND
+- To ensure that every child has their individual needs recognised and addressed through Quality First Teaching and effective additional support. - To ensure that all pupils have equal access to a broad, balanced curriculum which is differentiated to meet individual needs and abilities. - To ensure that pupils with SEND engage in the activities of the school alongside pupils who do not have SEND.